elm-tooling/elm-language-client-vscode/README.md

 - Errors and informations when changing code and when saving (Control + S)
 - Format on save (Control + S)
 - Suggests completions and snippets (Control + Space)
+- Test explorer integration

 ## Additional Features

 - Lists all references to a type alias, module, custom type or function (Alt + Shift + F12)
 - Jump to the definition of a type alias, module, custom type or function
-- Shows type annotations and documentation on hover for type alia, module, custom type or function
+- Shows type annotations and documentation on hover for type alias, module, custom type or function
 - Rename a type alias, module, custom type or function (F2)
 - Browse file by symbols (Control + Shift + O)
 - Browse workspace by symbols (Control + Shift + R)